joshtynjala/actionscript-3.0-developers-guide/display/working-with-movie-clips/loading-an-external-swf-file.md

 2. Create a new Loader object.

-3. Call the Loader object’s `load()` method, passing the URLRequest instance as a parameter.
+3. Call the Loader object's `load()` method, passing the URLRequest instance as a parameter.

 4. Call the `addChild()` method on a display object container (such as the main